NicosNicolaou16/ImagePickerAndroid/README.md

 }
 ```

-### Step 2 - Initialize the methods for Image Pickers
+### Step 2 - Initialize the methods for Image Pickers (choose the preferred methods)

 ```Kotlin
 initPickAnImageFromGalleryResultLauncher(